 text, even Dr. Jacki Jones describes your comfort zone as a

 "Ahhh the ever familiar comfort zone.
 We all have one.
-It's the
+It's

-where we can hide away from the
+there because it's where we can hide away from the

 challenges of life.
 It's where things are normal."

 Who's hiding?
-I say we rest well in our comfort zones because
+I say we rest well in our comfort zones

 When I described my comfort zone, I didn't include: Mediocre